Probate & Successions In Louisiana

-If you are here to learn about the Louisiana succession process after the passing of a loved one, we first want to say that we are very sorry for your loss.
+If you are here to learn about Louisiana Probate after the passing of a loved one, we first want to say that we are very sorry for your loss.
 We hope that the information you find on this page will simplify any legal and administrative headaches you might otherwise face during such a difficult time.

-With that said, the succession process in Louisiana is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
-A succession is also necessary to:
+With that said, probate in Louisiana is a court-supervised procedure that helps to ensure the legal transfer of assets from the deceased to the rightful heirs or beneficiaries.
+Probate in East Baton Rouge Parish is typically necessary to

-Although any heir or creditor can initiate probate, normally the person named in the will as the Executor starts the process by filing the original will with the court and filing a Petition.
+Although any beneficiary or creditor can initiate probate, normally the person named in the will as the Executor starts the process by filing the original will with the court and filing a Petition with the probate court.
 If there is no will, typically a close relative of the decedent who expects to inherit from the estate will file the Petition.

 If the decedent had a will, the person named in the will as the Executor will serve, if eligible.
 If that person is unable or unwilling to serve as Executor, or if there is no Will, then any interested family member or person can petition the Court to be the administrator of the Estate.

 Being an Executor is a big responsibility.
-Lousiana law contains pages upon pages of complex legal rules and procedures that an Executor must follow during the probate.
+Louisiana’s probate code contains pages upon pages of complex legal rules and procedures that an Executor must follow during the probate.
 Also, there are certain deadlines that an Executor must meet in filing papers with the Court.
 If an Executor violates any of these rules, they can be held personally liable for losses to the estate.

 In most cases, no. If your loved one’s assets are owned in the name of a Trust, the family can contact a lawyer who will complete some paperwork and guide the loved ones through the process with ease without the need for court involvement.